RachidJedata/requirement-analysis/README.md

 Use Case Diagrams are particularly effective in early stages of development, such as for the **Airbnb Clone** project, where understanding **who does what** (e.g., guests booking properties, hosts managing listings) is critical for building accurate system requirements.
 ![ALX Booking Use Case Diagram](/alx-booking-uc.png)

+---

+## ✅ Acceptance Criteria

+**Acceptance Criteria** are a set of predefined conditions that a software product must satisfy to be accepted by stakeholders or end users.
+These criteria help ensure that each feature or user story meets the functional expectations and delivers the intended value.

+They are an essential part of **Requirement Analysis** because they:

+- Define **what "done" means** for a feature.
+- Improve **clarity and shared understanding** among developers, testers, and stakeholders.
+- Serve as the basis for **test cases and quality assurance**.
+- Help identify when a requirement is **complete, correct, and testable**.

+---

+### 💡 Example: Checkout Feature (Booking Management System)

+**Feature**: Guest Checkout

+**Acceptance Criteria**:

+1. ✅ The system must allow a logged-in guest to proceed to checkout after selecting valid booking dates.
+2. ✅ The checkout page must display a summary of the booking (property, dates, total cost).
+3. ✅ The guest must be able to enter payment details and submit the form securely.
+4. ✅ The system must validate the availability of the property before processing the payment.
+5. ✅ Upon successful payment, a confirmation email should be sent to the guest and host.
+6. ✅ If the payment fails, the system should display an error message and no booking should be saved.
+7. ✅ The booking status should be marked as "confirmed" and saved in the database.

+---

+Well-defined **acceptance criteria** help ensure that features are developed with precision and are easily verifiable through testing and stakeholder review.